madslundt/ReactHooksvsClasses/README.md

 This is done by calling the increment function that makes sure to update state by `setState`.

 ### React hooks
-The first thing we see is that we're not using class anymore and there are fewer lines of code.
+The first thing we see is that we're not using class anymore and there are fewer lines of code (about half the size).

 In this example we use a default React hook `useState`.
 `useState` is a function that takes a value as input which is the initial value of the state (similar to our constructor in React classes example). `useState` then returns an array of two elements - the first one is the state and the second one is a function to update the state (equivalent to `setState`).